 Honest authorship is a primary value at Clayton High School.
-Dishonestly claiming authorship is plagiarism, a form of cheating and form of either lying or stealing or both.
+Dishonestly claiming authorship is plagiarism, a form of cheating and a form of either lying or stealing or both.

-PLAGIARISM: Taking ideas or writings knowingly from another and presenting them as one's own.
+PLAGIARISM: Taking ideas or writings knowingly from another person or source and presenting them as one's own.